alexdemirtdjian/projectEulerPython/README.md

 # projectEulerPython
 Some Project Euler problems with a python solution

-This repo is where I put some of my project Euler solution mostly in Python.
+This repo is where I put some of my project Euler solutions mostly in Python.